jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+ 8 Nov 2020

+- A Joke Too Far by Colin Burrow, review of *Sir John Harrington and the Book as Gift* by Jason Scott-Warren, in *TLS* 22 Aug 2002, p.
+10 - 11 (no link):

+  "...
+It is not clear why anyone whose prime aim in life is to get on should ever make jokes; too ofen they misfire.
+True, the best jokes require a judgment about who they are intended for, and so call on a politic canniness, but the chief characteristic of a really good joke is that having made this judgment you then go a little beyond what you know your audience expects.

+  ...
+But if Harrington was so sensitive to privy meanings, why did his public career fail to take off? ...
+If Harrington's works were so carefully placed and were intended to advance their author, why did he never land a juicy job?

+  The traditional explanation for this would be that Harrington just could not resist a joke, and with a post-theoretical tweak or two I think this remains the best explanation.
+Harrington's jokes try to build up a persona of a man who could speak frankly, a 'plaine fellow' (as Harrington describes himself) who could offer advice on how to clean up the privy of Elizabethan politics with a blast of plain-speaking.  ...
+But his jokes go so far beyond anything his audience would have been comfortable hearing that one has to conclude he was exceptionally bad at judging the tone of voice required to get on, or that in his writing and conduct the need to get on was regularly overshadowed by a suplus of almost uncontrollable mockery.

+  Harrington's humour never seems to have done him any good. ... while Harrington may have tried to fashion a career for himself through the giving of books and manuscripts, he was also a man who could not stop himself from teasing people even if it was not in his interests.
+This is one of his most admirable features, and it is of a piece with what is good in the things that we wrote.
+But he would always press a joke too far.

+  The reason Harrington has struck so many biographers as a real person one can identify with is ... he was a person (who like all real people had both a sense of humor and a dog) whose desire for a joke at any cost made him repeatedly break out from, and sometimes make a catastrophic mess of, his desire to charge his works with worldly purposes.

+  And that's why ...
+I would still rather spend an evening with Sir John Harington than with any other Elizabethan.
+He was someone who would never quite do what was expected of him, which is why he wrote poems about dogs and mothers-in-law and composed Rabelasian prose fantasies about water closets rather than ever getting a peoper job.
+Literature from this period is chiefly a product of material failure, and is written by men (mostly) who failed to get on. ... writers whos works fail to achieve the worldly purposes they intended have a better chance of being fun to read now than the works by people who wrote simply to get what they wanted from the world."

  5 Nov 2020

 - *Uncommon People: The Rise and Fall of the Rock Stars*, David